 Conference proceedings

 May, L. (2020).
-The Shōwa era’s living dead: the ludic reemergence of Japanese zombies.
-DiGRA ’20 – Proceedings of the 2020 DiGRA International Conference: Play Everywhere.
+The Shōwa era’s living dead: The ludic reemergence of Japanese zombies.
+DiGRA ’20 – Proceedings of the 2020 DiGRA International Conference: Play Everywhere, Kraków, Poland.
 Digital Games Research Association.

 May, L. (2020).
 Disciplined play: Finding Foucauldian architecture in virtual worlds.
-DiGRA ’20 – Proceedings of the 2020 DiGRA International Conference: Play Everywhere.
+DiGRA ’20 – Proceedings of the 2020 DiGRA International Conference: Play Everywhere, Kraków, Poland.
 Digital Games Research Association.

 May, L. (2023).
 Respondent: Videogame Temporalities panel discussion.
 Media and Screen Studies, Faculty of Arts, University of Auckland.